luiza-cicone/Specta-Templates-Xcode/README.md

 * ```./uninstall-templates.sh```

 # Usage #
-When you create a new file, you can select singleton as follows..
+When you create a new file, you can select the Specta spec as follows..
 ![ScreenShot](https://raw.github.com/luiza-cicone/Specta-Templates-Xcode/master/screenshots/screenshot.png)